TK-data/BilparkApp/README.md

 First point to the address of the machine that is running the backend:
 ```
 go to bpdashboard\src\config
-duplicated connections.js.example and rename it connections.js
+duplicate connections.js.example and rename it connections.js
 edit the API_ADDRESS to where the backend is running
 save
 ```